Things to consider before buying a puppy

 - Dog shows, the American Kennel Club, Parent Clubs websites and Regional Breed Clubs can help you locate breeders.

-- The Ann Arbor Kennel Club has compiled a Breeder Directory which includes many Michigan based breeders.
+- The Ann Arbor Kennel Club has compiled a guide for finding breeders which we are happy to share.

 About designer dogs